January 27, 2026

-Mass timber is changing the way we think about buildings, how they’re designed, how they’re built, and what they’re made of.
-Once considered niche or experimental, mass timber has moved firmly into the mainstream, especially in commercial construction, where its structural performance, speed of erection, and environmental benefits are reshaping what’s possible.
+Mass timber is changing the way we think about buildings: how they are designed, how they are built, and what they are made of.
+Once considered niche or experimental, mass timber has moved firmly into mainstream commercial construction, where its structural performance, speed of erection, and environmental benefits are reshaping what is possible.

 But what is mass timber, really?
 And why are architects, engineers, developers, and institutions across North America increasingly choosing it over conventional steel and concrete?